ndiego/block-visibility/readme.txt

 **Fixed**

 * Fixed unnecessary re-renders and loss of focus for slotted components by relocating withFilter HOCs outside of all render functions.
 * Fixed error in the Date & Time frontend test.
 * Fixed labels on the Query String control that were previously not translatable.
+* Fixed incorrect links to the plugin Knowledge Base.

 = 1.8.0 - 2021-04-13 =